Cloud Security Glossary

 - Eliciting verbatim training data from a model, especially memorized PII or secrets.

-- Red-Teaming (AI)
+- AI Red-Teaming

 - Adversarial probing of a model or agent for harmful, biased, or insecure behaviors.
+Distinct from infrastructure red-teaming: the targets are prompt injection, jailbreaks, training-data leakage, and tool-use abuse rather than networks and credentials.

 - OWASP LLM Top 10